JoshLamptey/Alx_DjangoLearnLab/README.md

-on the opps block :)
+this is the project readme file